Doctoral Program

 Proposal and appointment of the thesis evaluation committee

-When submitting the doctoral thesis, the Academic Committee of the Doctoral Programme in Regional Development will submit to the Doctoral School a proposal of five experts in the subject matter referred to in the thesis, or in another subject that is related to it, accompanied by their CVs, which will state the merits that qualify them to form part of the tribunal in charge of judging it.
-The Academic Committee of the doctoral programme will promote, as long as the guidelines and budgetary availability of the university allow it, the proposal of international experts in the thesis tribunals (especially when national experts cannot be counted on) to promote the International Mentions in the doctoral degree contemplated in art.
-28 of the Regulations of Official Doctoral Studies of the University of La Laguna.
+Upon submission of the doctoral thesis, the Academic Committee of the Doctoral Program in Regional Development will submit to the Doctoral School a proposal of five experts in the subject matter of the thesis, or in another related subject, accompanied by their CVs, which will state the merits that qualify them to serve on the judging panel responsible for judging it.
+The Academic Committee of the doctoral program will promote, as long as the university's guidelines and budget allow, the proposal of international experts for the thesis panels (especially when national experts are unavailable) to promote the International Mentions in the doctoral degree provided for in Article 28 of the Regulations on Official Doctoral Studies at the University of La Laguna.

 The following shall be taken into account when appointing the court:

-• All members must have a doctorate degree and proven research experience.
-Members of the University of La Laguna (regular and substitute) must meet the same conditions as those for being a thesis director.
-That is, they must meet one of these two requirements: i) Be in possession of at least one section of research merits, in accordance with the provisions of Royal Decree 1086/1989, of August 28, on university teaching staff remuneration (BOE No. 216, of September 9), amended by Royal Decrees 1949/1995, of December 1 (BOE No. 16, of January 18, 1996); 74/2000, dated 21 January (BOE no. 19, dated 22 January) and 1325/2002, dated 13 December (BOE no. 305, dated 21 December), or equivalent merits for those who do not have access to the assessment of these sections because they do not belong to the university teaching bodies. ii) Be in possession of three sections of research merits, in accordance with the provisions of Decree 140/2002, dated 7 October (BOC no. 139, dated 18 October) and have supervised a doctoral thesis, or have co-supervised two.
+• All members must hold a doctorate degree and have proven research experience.
+Members of the University of La Laguna (full and alternate) must meet the same requirements as those for thesis supervisors.
+That is, they must meet one of the following two requirements: i) Be in possession of at least one research merit bracket, in accordance with the provisions of Royal Decree 1086/1989, of August 28, on university professor salaries (BOE No. 216, of September 9), amended by Royal Decrees 1949/1995, of December 1 (BOE No. 16, of January 18, 1996); 74/2000, of January 21 (BOE No. 19, of January 22), and 1325/2002, of December 13 (BOE No. 305, of December 21), or equivalent merits for those who do not have access to the assessment of these sections because they do not belong to the university teaching bodies. ii) Be in possession of three sections of research merits, in accordance with the provisions of Decree 140/2002, of October 7 (BOC No. 139, of October 18) and have supervised a doctoral thesis, or have co-supervised two.

 • Of the external members, there may not be more than one member belonging to the same university, or public or private center.